Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 Principal Duties and Responsibilities

-- Drafting legal documents including, but not limited, to subpoenas, motions, and summonses
+- Drafting legal documents including, but not limited, routine pleadings and motions, affidavits, and interrogatories, subpoenas, and summonses.

 - Coordinate appointments, including all correspondence and logistics necessary